Bob Debus: Federal politics

 On 30 March 2007 Debus confirmed longstanding rumours that he would seek preselection for the Federal seat of Macquarie.
 The seat had been redistributed to cover most of his state seat; he'd represented nearly all of the reconfigured Macquarie's eastern portion at one time or another.
 It had previously been a safe seat for then sitting member Kerry Bartlett of the Liberal Party, but the redistribution made it notionally Labor; Bartlett needed a 0.5 percent swing to retain the seat.
 On 24 November 2007 Debus won the election for the seat of Macquarie with a strong swing to Labor as his party won government.
 On 29 November Kevin Rudd announced he would be part of his new ministry.
 He was appointed Minister for Home Affairs in Kevin Rudd's First Ministry on 3 December 2007.

 This was a new ministry, and he was responsible for domestic law enforcement, including the Australian Federal Police and the Australian Security Intelligence Organisation.

 On 6 June 2009, Prime Minister Rudd announced a cabinet reshuffle without Debus, who, after 28 years in state and federal politics had decided to retire.
 Debus did not contest the 2010 federal election.

 It was revealed in October 2008 that the Australian Crime Commission had compiled a secret file on Debus, sparking condemnation by former and serving police officials.
 The file included details of his personal habits, views on police corruption and former Labor prime ministers.

+After politics

+In December 2024, Debus was appointed as the president of the Library Council.